lzqsd/VirtualObjectInsertion/README.md

 To run our code, you may need
 * matlab
 * python
-* Our optix renderer.
+* Optix renderer.
 This is the an Optix-based GPU renderer implemented mainly in this project.
 Please find the renderer from this [link](https://github.com/lzqsd/OptixRenderer)